 Quarantine Districts

-An oak wilt quarantine district is a quarantine area put in place around a neighborhood, town or county, after oak wilt is confirmed there.
+An oak wilt quarantine district is a restricted area put in place around a neighborhood, town or county, after oak wilt is confirmed there.
 The goal of an oak wilt quarantine district is to prevent the spread of the disease by prohibiting the movement of potentially infected oak wood.

 Oak wilt quarantine districts have been established in the towns of Middlesex, Bristol, South Bristol, Italy, and Glenville.